 The vast majority of our beers have a shelf life of six months from the day the beer is bottled, canned, or kegged.
 The packaging date (PKG), shelf life, and batch information (PRN) can be found on all our packaging.

 Some of our stouts are more robust and can withstand storage periods of about a year, provided that they are kept in a cool and dark space.
 Refrigeration isn't completely necessary for any of our beers, but the key is always to avoid heat and light.
-Our lagers and double IPAs have a 3-month shelf life.
+Our double IPAs have a 3-month shelf life.

 We also make several beers that are specifically brewed to develop and mature over the course of several years.
 These include Expedition Stout and Third Coast Old Ale, as well as certain special releases, and are ideal for long-term cellaring.